fastify/fastify/docs/Reply.md

 ```

 If you want to completely customize the error handling, checkout [`setErrorHandler`](Server.md#seterrorhandler) API.<br>
-*Note: you are responsibile for logging when customizing the error handler*
+*Note: you are responsible for logging when customizing the error handler*

 API: